COMBANK’s 3-Phase COMLEX Level 1 Study Plan

 Testing was once thought to be a means of assessment only.
 However, this thinking has changed as more and more literature has come out pertaining to the significance of testing on the entire process of learning.
-This is an important concept for you to grasp when preparing for COMLEX Level 1.
+This is an important concept for you to grasp when preparing your COMLEX study plan for Level 1.
 Deliberate practice through multiple-choice type questions has been shown to foster both improvement and expertise.

 Most osteopathic medical schools provide some level of guidance for students undergoing COMLEX preparation.

 However, self-study and self-guidance are also needed when preparing for any standardized test.
 The tremendous time-demands implicit in medical education force individuals to make choices on where to focus their primary energy and concentration when preparing for high stakes exams.

 We encourage you to take a highly interactive approach to your own board preparation.
 Regardless of the particular resources you choose to build into your study plan, your own investment and accountability in executing the plan itself will pay great dividends.

 Over the years, TrueLearn has gained lots of insight into how students improve as they take practice questions within COMBANK.
 We looked at data collected from 3,900 osteopathic students who used COMBANK in preparation for their COMLEX Level 1 examinations and made some insightful discoveries.
 This analysis shows a ‘ramp-up’ period where average performance increases very quickly.
 The average score of a user’s first 10 questions is 56 percent.

 By question numbers 400-410, the average is already up to 61 percent, with a fairly linear increase in between.
 This rapid increase over the first 400 questions is likely due to students’ first exposure to COMLEX-style questions.
 After the first 400 question acclimation period, performance settles into a steady improvement path for the remainder of the Q-bank.

 The 3-Phase COMLEX Study Plan